renx19/faker-api/README.md

 4. Enable GitHub Pages for the gh-pages branch:

-	-Go to your repository on GitHub.
+	- Go to your repository on GitHub.
-	-Navigate to Settings > Pages.
+	- Navigate to Settings > Pages.
-	-Set the Source to gh-pages branch and save.
+	- Set the Source to gh-pages branch and save.

 5. You can now view your deployed pages at github pages